CyberAtUC/cyberatuc.org/guides/website.md

 title: How to contribute to the cyberatuc.org website
 permalink: /guides/website
 ---
-This site is deliberately set up to be easy to hack on.
-If you know how to write in Markdown and make commits in Git, you can probably contribute to this website.

-To get started, you'll first want to go through the installation process shown on [our GitHub's readme](https://github.com/UCyber/cyberatuc.org#readme), and make sure you can build and test the site and that everything loads correctly when you view it in a web browser.

 **Table of Contents:**
 * toc
 {:toc}

 ## The basics
+This site is deliberately set up to be easy to hack on.
+If you know how to write in Markdown and make commits in Git, you can probably contribute to this website.

+To get started, you'll first want to go through the installation process shown on [our GitHub's readme](https://github.com/UCyber/cyberatuc.org#readme), and make sure you can build and test the site and that everything loads correctly when you view it in a web browser.

 See [Jekyll's website](https://jekyllrb.com/) for documentation of the most basic stuff.
 In particular, the [Directory structure](https://jekyllrb.com/docs/structure/) page is very useful for figuring out where everything is.

-One quirk of this project is that we use [jekyll-assets](https://github.com/envygeeks/jekyll-assets) instead of Jekyll's built-in asset management, so if you are embedding an image/script/stylesheet/etc, it might be a little bit different than what Google will tell you.
-See jekyll-assets' docs at that link (or just look at some of the existing pages and copy from them).

-The theme for the site was built from Jekyll's default theme, [minima](https://github.com/jekyll/minima).
-However, it has been heavily modified to use [Bootstrap 4](http://getbootstrap.com/) (a framework for layout/components/etc).
-We also use [Font Awesome 5](https://fontawesome.com/) for icons, [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) for metadata tags, and a couple other plugins for this and that (see the `Gemfile` or the build settings in `_config.yml`). **Be warned:** Bootstrap 4 and Font Awesome 5 are both relatively new versions of that software, so a lot of the info on Google might still be for the previous version.

 ## Markdown
 Blog posts and simple content pages on this site are written in Markdown, a very simple markup language.
 This is used in Reddit posts, GitHub readmes, etc, and is generally pretty easy and intuitive to figure out.
 You can find a basic tutorial of how to write in Markdown [here](https://help.github.com/articles/basic-writing-and-formatting-syntax/).